The Public Health AI Handbook

 Essential AI concepts, data principles, and historical context

-Chapters 1-3 2-3 hours Start here if new to AI
+Chapters 1-3 Start here if new to AI

 Key topics: AI fundamentals, machine learning basics, data quality, public health history with technology